Mincheol2/t3VAE/synthetic_data_analysis/README.md

 python3 hypothesis_test.py  --dirname [directory name] --model_nu_list [model_nu]
 ```

 It prints out the results of MMD test with right/left tail data.
 Note that the results of MMD test with full data is already contained in the tensorboard.
+If the training process is insufficient, hypothesis test code would not run as the trained model cannot generate tail data.
+We recommend using a **epochs** argument greater than 20 for sufficient training.

 ## Reproducibility